Self-sustaining traveling fronts for a model related to bushfires: Main results

-We stress that the expression in~\eqref{dfjoverlgfb} is that of a non-burning solution, according to the terminology of page~\pageref{BURSO}.
+We stress that the classification in Theorem~\ref{sojdcmvvb-rw-SeeDeqwdf} reduces the problem to a non-burning solution, according to the terminology of page~\pageref{BURSO}.
 Namely, Theorem~\ref{sojdcmvvb-rw-SeeDeqwdf} states that self-similar solutions of~\eqref{PASD:erf} always remain below the ignition temperature and therefore they merely reduce to the diffusive solutions of the heat equation (hence, the bushfire equation~\eqref{PASD:erf} does not possess burning solutions of self-similar type).